- What is a Heavy Equipment Service Technician?

 Because you’ll service a variety of machines and equipment, you’ll need to use various tools, including both hand tools and power tools, to access and fix different parts of the machinery.
 Some tools you may work with regularly include wrenches, screw extractors, grease guns, vice grips and flame cutters.
 Understanding how to safely operate these tools is a must for all technicians.

 In some cases, you may need to learn how to handle special tools to make repairs on unique machinery.
-Being able to readily adapt to various situations is crucial for a diesel equipment mechanic to be as successful as possible.
+Being able to readily adapt to various situations is crucial for a heavy-duty equipment mechanic to be as successful as possible.

 5. Consulting Equipment Operating Manuals

-Working as a heavy equipment repair technician may require you to read and understand blueprints, instructional manuals and technical sketches for you to properly maintain and fix any issues with the machinery.
+Working as a heavy-duty equipment repair technician may require you to read and understand blueprints, instructional manuals and technical sketches for you to properly maintain and fix any issues with the machinery.
 Because equipment must comply with manufacturer standards, you must know how the equipment functions and all the parts necessary for it to work the way the manufacturer intended.

 6. Operating Heavy Machinery